startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo of Speaker List"</i></blockquote></p>

 <p>I told my story from the beginning to help connect the dots for folks wondering how I arrived at this point.
 My goal was to encourage the audience to explore Swift and to show that joining or creating a Swift Coding Club is a great way to start their journeys.
-To learn more about how you can join or create a Swift Coding Club, click here: <a href="https://www.apple.com/education/docs/swift-club-playgrounds.pdf">Link to Swift Coding Club PDF</a></p><br></br>
+To learn more about how you can join or create a Swift Coding Club, click here: <a href="https://www.apple.com/education/docs/swift-club-playgrounds.pdf">Swift Coding Club PDF</a></p><br></br>

 <div class="shadow p-4 mb-4 bg-white"><p><img src="https://firebasestorage.googleapis.com/v0/b/by-rule-90fbd.appspot.com/o/FirstTalk%2FDTC%20Camp%20Innovation.png?alt=media&token=0b120c36-3c52-4b18-87d9-3c79b7a37199" alt="Poster"/></p></div>